Santhosh-Analytics/Santhosh_Analytics/README.md

 ---

-## 💼️ A Bit More About Me Professionally 💼️
+## 💼️ A Bit More About Me 💼️
 I recently completed my Data Science program.
+I am driven by a passion for solving complex problems through data and technology.
+My goal is to continuously learn and grow in the field of Data Science, while also making meaningful contributions to the organizations I work with.
+I believe in the power of collaboration, continuous improvement, and leveraging data to drive impactful decisions.
+Over the years, I've developed both technical and business skills, and my long-term aspiration is to contribute to projects that use data science to create sustainable value and improve lives.

 I am currently working at Trans.
 Processing Sr.Analyst at Accenture Solutions Pct Ltd.
 - Creating, Maintaining POs and other strategic support for dedicated business groups.
 - Created & Published PBI Dashboards and Power Apps with strategic automation.

 ![Your GitHub stats](https://github-readme-stats.vercel.app/api?username=Santhosh-Analytics&show_icons=true&theme=radical)
 ![Top Languages](https://github-readme-stats.vercel.app/api/top-langs/?username=Santhosh-Analytics&layout=compact&theme=radical)